ianstormtaylor/react-values/docs/guide.md

 npm install --save react-values
 ```

-And then you can import any of its helpers into your code base:
+You can then import any of its helpers into your code base:

 ```js
 import { BooleanValue, NumberValue } from 'react-values'